 Proactive news headlines including Spenda Ltd, Island Pharmaceuticals, Tempus Resources and Paradigm Biopharmaceuticals

-- Spenda Ltd (ASX:SPX) and Fiserv have entered into a two-year Payment Facilitator agreement, whereby Fiserv will provide direct merchant facilities to Spenda’s customers.
+- Spenda Ltd SPX and Fiserv have entered into a two-year Payment Facilitator agreement, whereby Fiserv will provide direct merchant facilities to Spenda's customers.
 Click here

-- Island Pharmaceuticals Ltd (ASX:ILA), an Australian mid-clinical stage antiviral drug development company, has submitted an Investigational New Drug (IND) application for the ISLA-101 Phase 2a PEACH clinical trial.
+- Island Pharmaceuticals Ltd ILA, an Australian mid-clinical stage antiviral drug development company, has submitted an Investigational New Drug (IND) application for the ISLA-101 Phase 2a PEACH clinical trial.
 Click here

-- Paradigm Biopharmaceuticals Ltd (ASX:PAR) announced today that the first safety review meeting of the Data Monitoring Committee (DMC) for the pivotal PARA_OA_002 clinical trial was conducted on December 20.
+- Paradigm Biopharmaceuticals Ltd PAR announced today that the first safety review meeting of the Data Monitoring Committee (DMC) for the pivotal PARA_OA_002 clinical trial was conducted on December 20.
 Click here

 About Proactive